Publications

 Journal of Applied Physics

 Energy-dispersive x-ray diffraction of thermographic phosphors has been explored as a complementary temperature diagnostic to visible phosphor thermometry in environments where the temperature-dependent optical luminescence of the phosphors is occluded.
-Powder phosphor samples were heated from ambient to 300°C in incremental steps and probed with polychromatic synchrotron x rays; scattered photons were collected at a fixed diffraction angle of 3.9°.
+Powder phosphor samples were heated from ambient to 300 °C in incremental steps and probed with polychromatic synchrotron x rays; scattered photons were collected at a fixed diffraction angle of 3.9 °.
 Crystal structure, lattice parameters, and coefficients of thermal expansion were calculated from the diffraction data.
-Finally, of the several phosphors surveyed, YAG:Dy, ZnO:Ga, and GOS:Tb were found to be excellent candidates for diffraction thermometry due to their strong, distinct diffraction peaks that shift in a repeatable and linear manner with temperature.
+Of the several phosphors surveyed, YAG:Dy, ZnO:Ga, and GOS:Tb were found to be excellent candidates for diffraction thermometry due to their strong, distinct diffraction peaks that shift in a repeatable and linear manner with temperature.

 More Details